nsm120/monkeylearn/blogpost/monkeydo.md

 ### Last Thoughts

 My work on the monkeylearn package so far has been rewarding to say the least.
-It's inspired me to be less of a consumer and more of an active contributor to open source.
+It's inspired me to be not just a consumer but more of an active contributor to open source.

-#### Insert plug for other rOpenSci packages that need some love
+# Insert plug for other rOpenSci packages that need some love

 Maëlle's been a fantastic mentor through and through, providing guidance in at least four languages -- English, [French](https://twitter.com/ma_salmon/status/971992354763649024), R, and emoji, despite the time difference and 👶(!).
 I couldn't be more stoked for future collaborations. *On y va*!